9romise/eslint-plugin-import-lite/README.md

 ## Feature

-- Port some useful rules from [`eslint-plugin-import-x`](https://github.com/un-ts/eslint-plugin-import-x).
+- Port some useful rules that don’t require a resolver from [`eslint-plugin-import-x`](https://github.com/un-ts/eslint-plugin-import-x).
-- No need resolver and settings in [`eslint-plugin-import-x`](https://github.com/un-ts/eslint-plugin-import-x).
+- No need for a resolver and settings like those in [`eslint-plugin-import-x`](https://github.com/un-ts/eslint-plugin-import-x).
 - Drop babel and flow support.

 See all rules in [`src/rules`](./src/rules)